 Myofascial Release works on the connective tissue (fascia) that surrounds the muscles (Myo).
-It is a safe and very effective hands-on technique that involves applying gentle sustained pressure into the Myofascial connective tissue restrictions to eliminate pain and restore motion.
+It is a safe and very effective technique that involves applying gentle sustained pressure into the Myofascial connective tissue restrictions to eliminate pain, release tension, and restore motion.
 This allows the fascia to be stretched and to elongate and therefore allows the muscles to move freely again.

-Trauma, bad postural habits, repetitive stress injuries, inflammatory responses, and/or surgical procedures create Myofascial restrictions that can produce tension.
+Trauma, bad postural habits, repetitive stress injuries, inflammatory responses, and surgical procedures create Myofascial restrictions that can produce tension.

-Each Myofascial Release Treatment session is performed directly on skin without any oils or creams.
-This enables the therapist to accurately detect fascial restrictions and apply the appropriate amount of sustained pressure to facilitate release of the fascia.
+Each Myofascial Release Treatment session is performed directly on the skin without any oils or creams.
+This enables the therapist to detect fascial restrictions accurately and to facilitate the release of tension.

 What is Fascia?

-Fascia plays an important role in the support and function of our bodies, since it surrounds and attaches to all structures.
-In the normal healthy state, the fascia is relaxed and wavy in configuration.
-It has the ability to stretch and move without restriction.
+Fascia plays a vital role in the support and function of our bodies since it surrounds and attaches to all structures like muscles, bones, and organs.
+In the normal healthy state, the fascia is relaxed and can stretch and move without restriction.
 When one experiences physical trauma, emotional trauma, scarring, or inflammation, however, the fascia loses its pliability.
 It becomes tight, restricted, and a source of tension to the rest of the body.
-Trauma, such as a fall, car accident, whiplash, surgery or just habitual poor posture and repetitive stress injuries has cumulative effects on the body.
-The changes trauma causes in the fascial system influences comfort and function of our body.
-Fascial restrictions can exert excessive pressure causing all kinds of symptoms producing pain, headaches or restriction of motion.
-Fascial restrictions affect our flexibility and stability, and are a determining factor in our ability to withstand stress and perform daily activities.
+Fascial restrictions can exert excessive pressure causing all kinds of symptoms producing pain, headaches, or limitation of motion.